Dr. Wonser’s U.S.A Indian Root Bitters in Aqua

-The Dr. Wonser’s brand is one of the top Western bitters according to most advanced collectors.
+Dr. Wonser’s is one of the top western bitters according to most collectors.
 This unusually shaped round cylinder bottle has sixteen flutes on the shoulder and two rings on the neck and comes in some great colors and character.
-The interesting name and the strong embossed copy make these bottles stand out in a crowd.
-Our museum example is exceptional with its deeper than normal coloration and deep bottom kick-up.
+The interesting name and the pronounced embossed copy make these bottles stand out in a crowd.
+Our museum example is exceptional with its deeper than normal aqua coloration and deep bottom kick-up.

-Hawkins entered his Wonser’s U. S. A. Indian Root Bitters in the 1871 State Fair and on September 25th, 1871 received a diploma award.
-Another advertisement appeared in the Wine Dealers Gazette, a monthly publication in the December 1871 issue.
+Hawkins also entered Dr. Wonser’s U. S. A. Indian Root Bitters in the 1871 California State Fair on September 25, 1871, and received a diploma award.
+An advertisement appeared in the Wine Dealers Gazette, a monthly publication in the December 1871 issue.
 The advertisement stated:

 W 146 DR. WONSER’S ( au ) / U.S.A. / INDIAN ROOT / BITTERS // c //